ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 }
 ```

-The following program produces *UB*.
+The following program produces a *UB*.

 ```rust,should_panic
 fn main() {